Rolsø Kapel: Dismantled Village

 The story behind the churchless cemetery is that the squire of Rolsøgård in the year 1695, more than 300 years ago, got permission to dismantle the village, Roelse (Rolsø) close by.
 It consisted of Rolsø Church, 8 farms and 6 cottages including the rectory and a windmill.

 This happened in spite of the Danish king Christian den 5.’s Danish Law, stating that ”…no village or farm may be demolished to improve the manor farms district…”

 This can be read in a folder, available at Rolsø Kapel, written by Anne Bytofte in 1999.
 Here she mentions that the owner of the manor house, Roelsgård, was a good friend of Denmark’s autocratic king.
 This is mentioned as a possible reason why the squire succeeded in getting permission to demolish the village.
 Allegedly against the will of the priest.
 Other circumstances, such as what the inhabitants of Roelse thought about the matter, is an open question.

 The manor house, Rolsøgård, remained, located close to sea between the mouth of Knebel Bay leading into Århus Bay.
-The church was also left untouched, but now with 2.5 kilometers to the closest village, Vrinners, where a, over the years, still bigger part of the congregation lived.
+The church was also left untouched, but now with 2.5 km to the closest village, Vrinners, where a, over the years, still bigger part of the congregation lived.

 The king's permission to tear down the village of Roelse in 1696 was based on the condition that the priest and the congregation should have the possibility of seeking shelter in Roelse, when the church was used for service.
 Such as if the weather was bad.
 This could have been in the out-buildings of the manor house.